1.1. Stress during certain brain development phases particularly harmful¶

 Rhesus monkeys that grew up without a mother and only with peers showed

 1.3.2.5.
-Changes in the vegetative nervous system (sympathetic / parasympathetic)¶
+Changes in the vegetative nervous system (sympathetic / parasympathetic nervous system)¶

-Early childhood stress experiences are associated with downregulation of the sympathetic nervous system but probably not with alteration of parasympathetic cardiovascular stress reactivity in adulthood.
+Early childhood stress experiences are associated with a down-regulation of the sympathetic nervous system, but probably not with a change in parasympathetic cardiovascular stress reactivity in adulthood.

 1.3.2.6.
 Changes in the cortex / PFC¶

-- Adults with early emotional maltreatment exhibited decreased volume of mPFC.
+- Adults with early emotional maltreatment showed a reduced volume of mPFC.

-- Animal experiments have shown that emotional experience in the first years of life causes structural neuronal changes (wiring patterns in the prefrontal-limbic circuits) in the brain that are maintained throughout life.
+- Animal experiments have shown that emotional experience in the first years of life causes structural neuronal changes (wiring patterns in the prefrontal-limbic circuits) in the brain that are retained throughout life.

-- Maltreated children and adolescents exhibit structural developmental disabilities in
+- Maltreated children and adolescents show structural developmental damage, in

 -